Cessnock Airport: History

 The aerodrome was proposed to have the following satellite aerodromes, Glendon, Rothbury and Weston, however, Rothbury and Weston do not appear to have been constructed.
 In 1992, the North - South airstrip was gifted by the Commonwealth to the airport.
 By 1999, the airport was operated by an independent lease.
 The council subsequently gained back ownership of Cessnock Airport in December 2011, which had stayed the same since.

-Airport usage
+Accidents

-Cessnock Airport is a popular Flight training aerodrome servicing Newcastle and Lower Hunter based pilots and students.
-It is usually considered so popular due to its large training area, which it shares with Maitland Airport and other Hunter Region aerodromes.
-It is home to flight schools, such as Phil Unicomb Aviation and Aerohunter Flight Training.
-The airport is also home to Wirraway Aviation Museum, two helicopter charter companies; Slattery Helicopter Charter and Hunter Valley Helicopters which operate from the Eastern Apron.
-Early morning Hot air balloon flights are also conducted in close proximity to the aerodrome in the early hours of the day.
+There was an aircraft crash with a light airplane in 2024; the pilot was taken to hospital.